 The method described above may produce a fair value calculation that may not be indicative of net realizable value or reflective of future fair values.
 Furthermore, while management believes its valuation methods are appropriate and consistent with other market participants, the use of different methodologies or assumptions to determine the fair value of certain financial instruments could result in a different fair value measurement at the reporting date.

-The following table set forth by level, within the fair value hierarchy, CSTA's assets at fair value as of June 30, 2023:
+The following table set forth by level, within the fair value hierarchy, CSTA's assets at fair value on a recurring basis as of June 30, 2024 and 2023: